Prehistoric Malaysia: Deutero Malays

 Combination of the colonial Kambujas of Hindu-Buddhism faith, the Indo-Persian royalties and traders as well as traders from southern China and elsewhere along the ancient trade routes, these peoples together with the aborigine Negrito Orang Asli and native seafarers and Proto Malays intermarried each other's and thus a new group of peoples was formed and became known as the Deutero Malays, today they are commonly known as the Malays.

-Mekong Delta

-According to the earliest written records (in Chinese), the first recorded civilisation in the Mekong Delta was the 1st century Indianised-Khmer culture of Funan.
-The Khmer empire of Angkor followed.
-Neolithic inhabitants of coastal parts of the modern Cambodia region were cultivating rice.
-It is believed that they were the ancestors of the people living in insular Southeast Asia and islands of Pacific Ocean.
-They were also knowledgeable in iron and bronze works as well as possessing good navigational skills.
-(Source: John F. Cady, Southeast Asia: Its Historical Development, New York, 1964.)
+Malay language

 Oldest Malay text

-The Đông Yên Châu inscription around the 4th century AD is the oldest Malay text found.
-It was written in Old Malay-Cham language, found near Indrapura, Vietnam.
-However, most scholars consider it established that this inscription was written in Old Cham instead.
-The shared basic grammar and vocabulary comes as no surprise, since Chamic and Malayic languages are closely related; both are the two subgroups of a Malayic–Chamic group within the Malayo-Polynesian branch of the Austronesian family.
+According to most scholars the Đông Yên Châu inscription from around the 4th century AD was written in Old Cham is the oldest Malay text found.
+However, some believe the inscription to contain the oldest examples of Malay words.
+Chamic and Malayic languages are closely related; both are the two subgroups of a Malayic–Chamic group within the Malayo-Polynesian branch of the Austronesian family.

 The Kedukan Bukit Inscription of 682 CE was found at Palembang, Indonesia.